IT007-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 ### **A.3.
 Clarification: Priority Staleness**

-**Issue:** The term "lazy priority recalculation" (Section 6.1) was misinterpreted as "priorities can be stale at dequeue time."
+**Issue:** The term "lazy priority recalculation" (Section 6.1) could be misinterpreted as "priorities can be stale at dequeue time."

 **Actual Behavior:**
 - Priorities are computed **on-demand during dequeue**, not cached